SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 - Enable or Disable MIDI Follow Feedback by setting/unsetting the MIDI Follow Feedback Channel
 - Enable or Disable MIDI Follow Feedback for Automated Parameters and set the MIDI Feedback Update Rate
 - Enable or Disable MIDI Follow Feedback Filtering of MIDI CC responses received within 1 second of sending feedback
+- Enable or Disable MIDI Follow Control of Song Parameter's
 2. When MIDI Follow Mode is enabled, a MIDI Follow Channel has been set, and you have mapped your MIDI CC's, your external controller's Notes and MIDI CC's will be automatically directed to control the Notes of the Active Instrument (e.g. Synth, Kit, MIDI, CV) or the Parameters of the Active View (e.g. Song View, Arranger View, Audio Clip View, Instrument Clip View).
 3. By default, the root note for kit's is C1 for the bottom kit row but this can be configured in the MIDI Follow menu.
 4. Pop-up's are shown on the display for mapped MIDI CC's to show the name of the parameter being controlled and value being set for the parameter.
 This can be disabled in the menu.